Master’s in Education Programs Resource

 Job Outlook for Teachers and School Administrators

-The job outlook for teachers over the next decade is strong due to several factors, including a large number of teachers expected to retire in the coming years and a stronger emphasis from state and federal governments on improving student achievement.
-Teachers with qualifications in high-needs areas such as mathematics, science, and English as a Second Language will be in the strongest demand.
+The job outlook for teachers over the next decade is strong due to several factors, including the expected retirement of a large number of teachers and a stronger emphasis from state and federal governments on improving student achievement.
+Teachers with qualifications in teacher shortage areas such as mathematics, science, reading, and English as a Second Language (ESL) will be in the strongest demand.
 For more information on the job outlook for teachers and administrators, including a state-by-state guide to the best states to be a teacher, see our careers page.

 Frequently Asked Questions